Unison (song)

-"Unison" is a song written by Bruce Roberts and Andy Goldmark, and first recorded by the English singer Junior in 1983 for the Tom Cruise-starred movie All the Right Moves.
-A minor hit, the song would attract a good deal of attention in 1990, when three female singers each covered the song and placed it on their respective albums of that year.

-Laura Branigan recorded the song for her sixth, self-titled album.
-Expatriate American singer Lory Bianco recorded the song for her album Lonely Is the Night.
-The song's greatest success, however, would come when it was chosen to be the title track of Celine Dion's English debut album.
+"Unison" is a song written by Bruce Roberts and Andy Goldmark, first recorded by English singer Junior in 1983 for the Tom Cruise film All the Right Moves.
+Although only a minor hit, the track drew renewed attention in 1990, when three female artists recorded their own versions for albums released that year.
+Laura Branigan included the song on her sixth, self-titled album.
+Expatriate American singer Lory Bianco recorded it for her album Lonely Is the Night.
+The most commercially successful rendition, however, was recorded by Celine Dion and used as the title track of her English debut album.

 Celine Dion version

-Canadian singer Celine Dion covered "Unison" for her first English-language album of the same name (1990).
-The song was released by Columbia Records as the album's second single in Canada on 9 July 1990.
-The next year, it was issued as the fourth single in Japan.
+Canadian singer Celine Dion recorded "Unison" for her first English-language album of the same name (1990).
+Columbia Records issued the track as the album's second single in Canada in July 1990, and it was released as the fourth single in Japan the following year.
 Dion's version was produced by Goldmark.

 After its release, "Unison" received positive reviews from music critics.
 It was nominated for the Juno Award for Dance Recording of the Year.
-The song peaked at number 38 in Canada and became a success on the Canadian Dance Chart topping it for seven weeks.
-The accompanying music video for the song was directed by Robin Miller.
+The song reached number 38 in Canada and spent seven weeks at the top of the Canadian Dance Chart.
+The accompanying music video was directed by Robin Miller.

 Background and release

-In 1989, Dion recorded "Can't Live with You, Can't Live Without You," a duet with Billy Newton-Davis included on his album, Spellbound.
+In 1989, Dion recorded "Can't Live with You, Can't Live Without You", a duet with Billy Newton-Davis for his album Spellbound.
 The track was produced by Andy Goldmark.
-At the same time, Dion was recording her first English-language album, Unison.
-Goldmark produced the title track, which was released as the second single in Canada on 9 July 1990.
-It was also issued as the fourth single in Japan on 4 November 1991.
-In the rest of the world, "Unison" was used as B-side to "The Last to Know" single.
+At the same time, Dion was working on her first English-language album, Unison.
+Goldmark produced the title track, which was released as the second single in Canada in July 1990.
+It was later issued as the fourth single in Japan on 4 November 1991.
+In other markets, "Unison" appeared as a B-side to "The Last to Know".

-For the single release, "Unison" was remixed by Kevin Unger.
-He created four remixes: single mix with rap, single mix without rap, mainstream / extended mix and club mix.
-Three of them feature rap by Frankie Fudge.
-Ruth Pointer can be heard on the background vocals.
-The remixes took weeks of pre-production with the ultimate goal of making the original album version into a dance pop track for both contemporary radios and club dance floors.
-The new versions took three days to mix at Toronto's famed Metal Works Studios.
+For the single release, Kevin Unger created four remixes: a single mix with rap, a single mix without rap, a mainstream / extended mix, and a club mix.
+Three of these include rap by Frankie Fudge.
+Ruth Pointer provided background vocals.
+The remixes required weeks of pre-production, with the aim of adapting the album version into a dance-pop track suitable for contemporary radio and club play.
+Mixing took place over three days at Toronto's Metal Works Studios.

 Critical reception

-Chicago Tribunes Jan De Knock wrote: "Dion's big voice invites comparisons to the power-pop stylings of Taylor Dayne and Laura Branigan (coincidentally, the disco-flavored title track "Unison" also appears on Branigan's latest LP.)"
+Chicago Tribunes Jan De Knock wrote: "Dion's big voice invites comparisons to the power-pop stylings of Taylor Dayne and Laura Branigan (coincidentally, the disco-flavored title track 'Unison' also appears on Branigan's latest LP.)".

 Commercial performance

 In Canada, "Unison" debuted on the charts in July 1990 and peaked at number 38 on The Records Retail Singles Chart on 17 September 1990.
-It also peaked at number seven on the RPM Adult Contemporary Chart.
+It also reached number seven on the RPM Adult Contemporary Chart.